 Mike McCurry, South Dakota’s state demographer, presented information on commuting patterns in Marshall County and what those patterns might mean for efforts to sustain and improve the community.

 He said that Marshall County’s population pyramid (balance of old vs. young) looked good in comparison to many of the state’s counties.

 “As a demographer I look at births, deaths, and migration, and some of those other counties are like canaries in a coal mine,” noted McCurry.
 “We need to watch and see how they deal with it.”

 McCurry also noted that a total of 438 workers commute out of Britton and 438 commute into the community.
 A total of 78 people (not including business owners) live and work in Britton.

 Those numbers could point to one of the reasons that things like staffing for the ambulance service and fire department have become more difficult.

 “Long commutes are a problem when it comes to staying involved in the community,” said McCurry.
 “There may be a skills mismatch in Britton with jobs matching the skill sets of those 438 workers leaving town to work not available here.”

-Following McCurry’s presentation, Joe Bartmann, a rural advocate from Montrose, worked as a facilitator for small group conversations among attendees.
+Following McCurry’s presentation, Joe Bartmann, process host and community coach of Rural Weaver LLC, worked as a facilitator for small-group conversations among attendees.